Playing Music in Just Intonation - A Dynamically Adapting Tuning Scheme: Open-Source Demonstration Software -- Technical Details

-In order to demonstrate the tuning method introduced in this paper, we initiated an open-source project called \textit{Just Intonation}.\footnote{See \href{http://just-intonation.org} {\tt just-intonation.org}.
-The source code can be downloaded from \href{https://gitlab.com/tp3/JustIntonation}{\tt gitlab.com/tp3/JustIntonation}.
-The present paper refers to version 1.3.1}.
+In order to demonstrate the tuning method discussed in this paper, we initiated an open-source project called~\textit{\cite{JustIntonation}} (the present paper refers to version 1.3.2).
 This software allows the user to hear and play music with and without adaptive tuning.
+Audio examples, a short video and download links for various platforms are available on our website \href{http://www.just-intonation.org}{\texttt{www.just-intonation.org}}.

 The application has been designed as an educational application rather than a professional tool for producing music.
 It provides a \textit{simple mode} for getting started as well as an \textit{expert mode} for more sophisticated experiments (see screenshot in Fig.~\ref{JIapp}).

-\textit{Just Intonation} is a multiplatform application for desktop computers and mobile devices written in C++ and is based on the Qt framework\footnote{Qt\texttrademark ~is a cross-platform application framework licensed under LGPL that is used for developing application software.}.
-As sketched in Fig.~\ref{appstructure}, it contains various submodules which partially run in different threads and communicate with each other via Qt signal-slot messages.
-MIDI messages generated by an inbuilt player or an external device are sent to the tuning module and the sound-generated modules.
-Depending on the MIDI data the tuning module continually computes the vector $\vec\lambda^\OPT$ according to the formulas given above and and emits the pitches via Qt signals to the audio modules.
-The application includes a microtonal sampler which can play triangular waves as well as non-standardized samples recorded by the authors.
+\textit{Just Intonation} is a multi-platform application for desktop computers and mobile devices written in C++ based on Qt\texttrademark\footnote{Qt\texttrademark ~is a cross-platform application framework licensed under LGPL that is used for developing application software, see \href{https://www.qt.io/}{\tt www.qt.io/}}.
+As sketched in Fig.~\ref{appstructure}, it contains various submodules which partially run in different threads and communicate with each other via Qt signals.
+MIDI messages generated by an integrated player or an external device are sent to the tuning module and to the sound-generated modules.
+Depending on the MIDI data the tuning module continually computes the vector $\vec\lambda^\OPT$ according to the formulas given above and and emits the calculated pitches via Qt signals to the audio modules.
+The application includes an built-in microtonal sampler which can play triangular waves as well as realistic samples recorded by the authors (piano, organ, and harpsichord).
 As the application is designed primarily for educational purposes, there is no particular emphasis on low-latency audio.
-Alternatively, it is possible to connect an external MIDI device which is capable of processing 'pitch-bends'.
-Normally the MIDI pitch-bend command modifies the frequencies of all keys uniformly.
-In order to circumvent this restriction, the MIDI output module remaps the incoming MIDI stream to 15 different channels, tuning each of them individually via pitch-bend.\footnote{This restricts the output to a 15-voice polyphony.
-As of this writing, the MIDI output module is still in an experimental state.}